wikindx/wikindx/website/web/src/content/install/upgrade.md

 4. In the web server hierarchy, optionally remove the `core` and `dbschema` folders.
 You can do this from time to time for cleaning up old code deleted from previous versions.

-4. Copy the files and folders from the unzipped `wikindx` folder to the root folder of your website in the web server hierarchy.
+4. Copy the files and folders from the uncompressed `wikindx` folder to the root folder of your website in the web server hierarchy.
 This will overwrite the source code of the existing installation.